 In the interactive Student Edition, students have ample opportunities to use both physical and virtual tools during instruction.
 They use student pages to draw on directly, photographs for analysis, and computation depictions for modeling.
-When exploring angle concepts, students use physical protractors to construct, measure, and deconstruct angles.
-They can then apply these skills accordingly for future geometry questions and units.
 Throughout the lessons, the "Problem-Solving MathBoard" provides students the opportunity to "show how you know" and justify solutions using their chosen method.
-In the online Student Edition, students have access to a range of virtual manipulatives such as base-ten blocks and three-dimensional figures.
+In the online Student Edition, students have access to a range of virtual manipulatives such as base-ten blocks and coordinate grids.
 Each virtual manipulative includes a Help section instructing students how to use different tools for different purposes.
 "Math on the Spot" videos provide additional guidance to both students and teachers if necessary.
-These videos go into a further depth description of which tool to use and how to use them correctly.
-A toggle feature allows students to explore different virtual manipulatives, or tool is appropriate.
+These videos go into further depth description of which tool to use and how to use them correctly.
+A toggle feature allows students to explore different virtual manipulatives within the same task and decide for themselves which object, manipulative, or tool is appropriate.
 Also available to teachers, the "Teacher Resources" section of each lesson provides further tool guidance.
-For example, when teaching multiplication, this section scripts out how to reinforce strategies, addresses common errors, suggests digital base-ten blocks as a manipulative, and provides intervention strategies.
+For example, when teaching division strategies, this section scripts out how to reinforce strategies, addresses common errors, suggests digital base-ten blocks as a manipulative, and provides intervention strategies.